AdoboFlush/quality_trade_exam/README.md

 # How to setup

-- download/clone the repository to https://github.com/AdoboFlush/quality_trade_exam
+- download/clone the repository from this link: https://github.com/AdoboFlush/quality_trade_exam
 - move the project folder to your web server environment.
 Since I am using xampp, I placed it to Drive C > xampp > htdocs.
 - open the command line or terminal then go to the project directory
 - run "composer update" to install all its dependencies.